 If you calculate the price-per-unit (one of my top frugal shopping tips!), the math will likely point you into the direction the cheapest pack…but is it really the best choice?

-A much better thrifty habit is to buy a low-priced option that actually works!
+A much better thrifty habit when grocery shopping is to buy a low-priced option that actually works!
+Better yet, a frugal person might look at eliminating paper towels completely and investing in reusable, washable towels instead.

 Along the same lines, be mindful of the dish soap you buy.
-The cheapest brands often require twice the amount to get your dishes clean – which won’t save you any money at all!
+Here’s the secret, the cheapest brands often require twice the amount to get your dishes clean – which won’t save you any money at all!

 #3 Taking on DIY Projects and Crafts